Thiagobc23/COVID-19/README.md

 # Most Affected
 The most affected countries are US, Italy, and Spain
 *Until 30-03-2020, China, Italy, U.S. were the most affected countries in the world.

+## Mortality Rates

+I want to make a note here about the mortality rates.
+In this analysis, I've used two methods to calculate the on-going mortality rate of the virus, but it's important to mention that both of them are extremely naive.

+The [first way](https://www.worldometers.info/coronavirus/coronavirus-death-rate/#correct) is what most people are doing, simply calculating Deaths/Confirmed Cases and reporting the percentage of people that died from the disease compared to the number of confirmed cases, this is naive because it doesn't really consider the 'time'.
+Most of the confirmed cases are currently infections in process, that haven't concluded yet, so by considering them we are reducing the true mortality rate.

+The [other method](https://academic.oup.com/aje/article/162/5/479/82647) I'm using is calculating Deaths/(Deaths+Recoveries), this way we're considering only cases that came to a conclusion.
+But again this is still incomplete since at the beginning of the pandemic the only cases reported were cases with very heavy symptoms and mostly in late stages of the infection.
+The number of deaths was reported way faster than the recoveries and we took a long time until we started looking at asymptomatic cases.
+So this number will usually display a higher mortality rate than the true.

+To make it simple, consider the first mortality rate you see as an underestimated number and the second as an overestimated number.

 Total confirmed cases after 500 cases, Most affected countries:
 ![Confirmed Cases](https://i.imgur.com/IdvO8Qq.png)